Create a fun filled reindeer day! Use the 3 activities listed separately or all together.

 This post contains affiliate links which means if you click on a link and make a purchase, I will receive a small commission at no additional cost to you.
 Thank you for your support!

 There is something so magical about reindeer.
 Maybe it’s the thought of them flying through the air pulling Santa’s sleigh.
 Or Rudolf’s red nose.
 Whatever it is, my kids can’t get enough of them.
 So I decided to put together a couple of fun activities and create a “Reindeer Day” for them.

-My kids are still fairly young (21 months and almost 4), so I had to keep it simple.
-We spent a total of about 3 hours doing these activities over the course of the day, however, if you didn't want to do reindeer activities all day, you could choose any one of these, or split it up across a few days.
+At the time of this post, my kids were still fairly young (21 months and almost 4), so I had to keep it simple.
+We spent a total of about 3 hours doing these activities over the course of the day, however, if you didn’t want to do reindeer activities all day, you could choose any one of these, or split it up across a few days.

 Hand Print Reindeer

 My kids loved this activity!
 They are super hands on and don’t mind getting a little messy, so paint is right down their alley.
 They thought it was so fun to create a reindeer using their hand prints and some paint.

 We pulled out some blue construction paper, acrylic paint (white, red, brown and black), googly eyes, red or black pompom balls, bells and glue.
 You will also need a foam brush, paper plate and paper towels or baby wipes.